A Steenrod Square for Link Floer Homology: Grid Moduli Spaces

 \end{itemize}

 Link Floer homology can be described with grid diagrams (this version is typically called \textit{grid homology})---the differential counts the zero-dimensional moduli space of rectangles from a generator $x$ to a generator $y$, either mod $2$ or with sign given a sign assignment for rectangles (see \cite{MOST}, \cite{GA}).
+As a result, the Maslov grading of a generator is its homological grading.

 To compute the Steenrod square $Sq^2$, we will also need to understand the one- and two-dimensional moduli spaces, which arise from index $2$ and $3$ domains, respectively, as well as bubbling.
 In general, we will construct moduli spaces $\mathcal{M}(D, \vec{N}, \vec{\lambda})$, where $D$ is a positive domain, $\vec{N} \in \mathbb{N}^n$, and $\vec{\lambda} = (\lambda_1, \dots, \lambda_n)$ where $\lambda_j$ is an ordered partition of $N_j$. $\mathcal{M}(D, \vec{N}, \vec{\lambda})$ will be a model for the compactified moduli space of pseudo-holomorphic strips in $\text{Sym}^n(T^2)$ relative to $\mathbb{T}_{\alpha} = \alpha_1 \times \dots \times \alpha_n$ and $\mathbb{T}_{\beta} = \beta_1 \times \dots \times \beta_n$ so that \begin{itemize} \item The strips have domain $D$. \item Each strip is equipped with $\lvert \vec{N} \rvert := \sum_{j = 1}^{n} N_j$ marked points on the boundaries in groups of $N_j$.
 Each group of $N_j$ consists of points where an $\alpha$ or $\beta$ disk degeneration with domain $H_j$ or $V_j$ respectively has bubbled off. \item For each $j$, the $N_j$ marked points are partitioned according to $\lambda_j$.
 Points in the same part of $\lambda_j$ occur at the same height on the strip. \end{itemize}